Diana W. Bianchi, M.D.

 Down syndrome is the focus of prenatal screening programs worldwide.
 The only treatment option available for affected infants is delivery in a specialized medical center.
 Primarily due to three copies of chromosome 21, Down syndrome causes functional alterations of the developing brain resulting from abnormalities of neurogenesis, neuronal differentiation, myelination, dendritogenesis, and synaptogenesis.
 Based on strong supporting preliminary human data derived from our laboratory's extensive study of the amniotic fluid transcriptome, we have shown that the cell-free RNA in human mid-trimester amniotic fluid supernatant contains multiple fetal brain transcripts.
 Functional analyses of transcripts from individuals with Down syndrome compared to gestational age and sex-matched controls have demonstrated significant oxidative stress, cell cycle defects and neuroinflammation that manifests in utero.
 Our central hypothesis, supported by these preliminary data, is that prenatally treating the oxidative stress and neuroinflammation will improve neurogenesis and synaptic plasticity, thereby improving postnatal cognition and behavior.

-Our immediate goal is to test the candidate therapies previously identified from an integrated analysis of the human amniocyte and amniotic fluid transcriptomes and brain tissue from three different mouse models of Down syndrome, the Ts65Dn, the Ts1Cje and the Dp(16)1Yey.
+Our immediate goal is to test the candidate therapies previously identified from an integrated analysis of the human amniocyte and amniotic fluid transcriptomes and brain and placenta tissue from four different mouse models of Down syndrome, the Ts65Dn, the Ts1Cje, Dp(16)1Yey and the Ts66Yah.
 We wish to determine whether there is improvement in brain development, learning and memory in affected pups when given to their mothers during their pregnancies.
 The overall goal is to improve postnatal infant cognition by discovering novel and safe pharmacologic therapies that can be given to pregnant women following a prenatal diagnosis of Down syndrome.

 Prenatal Genomic Testing